-- Contact the school on the first day of absence and on each subsequent day of absence by telephone before the start of the morning registration period (published on the school website), giving reasons for absence, followed by a medical evidence, if applicable, confirming reasons and dates of absence. - Complete an 'Absence from School' request form for any known absence 8 weeks prior to a known absence. - Avoid taking their child out of school during term time and especially when school tests or examinations are taking place. - Phone if their child arrives after the end of the morning registration period (see appendix C) - Make medical appointments before or after the school day where possible. - Note that they risk being prosecuted by the Local Authority if they fail to ensure their child attends school regularly.
+- Contact the school on the first day of absence and on each subsequent day of absence by telephone before the start of the morning registration period (published on the school website), giving reasons for absence, followed by a medical evidence, if applicable, confirming reasons and dates of absence.
+Please note that the time required to take a course of medication (such as antibiotics for example) does not constitute medical approval for that period of time to be taken off school. - Complete an 'Absence from School' request form for any known absence 8 weeks prior to a known absence. - Avoid taking their child out of school during term time and especially when school tests or examinations are taking place. - Phone if their child arrives after the end of the morning registration period (see appendix A) - Make medical appointments before or after the school day where possible. - Note that they risk being prosecuted by the Local Authority if they fail to ensure their child attends school regularly.